Sokovtlt/Django-React-PostgreSQL/README.md

 $ docker-compose up -d --build
 ```

+Django project is on http://localhost:8000 as backend.
+React projecct is on http://localhost:3000 as frontend.

 ### <a id="tech">Technologies</a>
 For the installation and launch of the project, you need [Docker](https://docker.com/).